Tag

 Various apps and features stop working.

-You’ll receive daily notifications to activate.
+You’ll receive daily to activate.

 No technical support.